 Del Rio is a polycrystalline ataxite with distorted kamacite bandwidths of ~0.07 mm.
 These produce, in places, a finest-textured Thomson (Widmanstätten) structure in a mostly plessite field.
 Sub-mm-sized troilite inclusions occur throughout.
 The masses have been terrestrially weathered to the point where the fusion crust and 23 mm of the outer surface has been removed.

 Resolution of this group is based on several factors including structure, which ranges from ataxitic to plessitic.
 The group has an unusually high Ge/Ga ratio, a high Ni content, a high Co and Cu content, and a low P content.
 The compositional trends are most consistent with igneous fractional crystallization of a core.
 The Ni content in Del Rio runs counter to accepted theory, having a positive correlation with the Thomson (Widmanstätten) structure bandwidth.
-This occurrence could be explained by either differences in the cooling rate, or the effects of bulk P content on bandwidth growth.
-O-isotopic data indicates that a relationship exists between the IIF irons, the Eagle Station pallasites, the COCV carbonaceous chondrites, and several other meteorites, which suggests their probable formation on similar but perhaps separate parent bodies.
-Based on the cooling rate of ~5°C/m.y. as determined from taenite profiles, the diameter of the IIF parent body was calculated to have been 50200 km.
-See 'The Breakup of Antaeus' for additional details.
+This occurrence could be explained by either differences in the cooling rate or the effects of bulk P content on bandwidth growth.
+Oxygen-isotopic data indicate that a relationship exists among the IIF irons, the Eagle Station pallasites, the CV carbonaceous chondrites, and other diverse meteorites, which suggests they probably all formed in a similar nebula region.
+However, the difference in trace element abundances between IIF irons and ES pallasites indicates they likely formed on multiple parent bodies (Kracher et al., 1980).
+In a geochemical analysis of the IIF irons and the Eagle Station pallasites, Hilton et al. (2020) found that the ES pallasites are significantly enriched in Ni and depleted in Ge and Ga compared to the IIF irons.
+They concluded that the parent body of the ES pallasites was more oxidized than that of the IIF irons, which supports the conclusion of Kracher et al. (1980).
+Based on the cooling rate of ~5°C/m.y. as determined from taenite profiles, the diameter of the IIF parent body was 50200 km.